luxfi/netrunner/README.md

-# Avalanche Network Runner
+# LUX Network Runner

-## Note

-This tool is under heavy development and the documentation/code snippets below may vary slightly from the actual code in the repository.
-Updates to the documentation may happen some time after an update to the codebase.
-Nonetheless, this README should provide valuable information about using this tool.

 ## Overview

-This is a tool to run and interact with a local Avalanche network.
+This is a tool to run and interact with a local LUX network.
 This tool may be especially useful for development and testing.

 ## Installation